cadeyrn/newtaboverride/README.md

 - set the focus either to the address bar or to the web site (for example Google search field)
 - beautiful settings UI to make it easy to customize your new tab experience
 - automatically prepend http:// if protocol is missing
+- can be used together with the container tabs feature of Firefox

 ### Shortcuts